getgrav/grav-learn/user/pages/03.themes/02.theme-tutorial/docs.md

 	templates/
 	```

-4. Create a Theme file called `bootstrap.php` in your `user/themes/bootstrap` folder with the following content:
+4. Next, create a Theme file called `bootstrap.php` in your `user/themes/bootstrap` folder with the following content:

 	```
 	<?php